Helping Fight Trucking Companies with Negligent Semi-Truck Drivers

 Other parties can be at fault for an 18-wheeler accident including:

-- Dispatch service companies who help monitor hours-of-service for truck drivers.
+Who help monitor hours-of-service for truck drivers.

-- Leasing entities that least 18-wheelers to unsafe motor carriers.
+That least 18-wheelers to unsafe motor carriers.

-- Parent companies of the transportation company that has the main contract with a shipper.
+Of the transportation company that has the main contract with a shipper.

-- Loading companies improperly load trailers attached to 18-wheelers which causes them to shift or rollover due to weight transfer and overloading.
+Improperly load trailers attached to 18-wheelers which causes them to shift or rollover due to weight transfer and overloading.

-- Brokers and shippers who negligently select unsafe truck drivers and motor carriers.
+Who negligently select unsafe truck drivers and motor carriers.

-- Outside maintenance companies who negligently repair and maintain 18-wheelers.
+Who negligently repair and maintain 18-wheelers.

-- Manufacturers of tires, braking systems and other mechanical parts of 18-wheelers.
+Of tires, braking systems and other mechanical parts of 18-wheelers.

 How Do I Find the Best Big Rig Lawyer in Colby, Kansas?